-People in recovery are not fundamentally different from the rest of the world.
+People in recovery from drugs and alcohol in New Hampshire are not fundamentally different from the rest of the world.
 We grapple with the same questions that unsettle every member of the human race: What does this whole ‘life’ thing mean?
 Who am I?
 What is my purpose?
 What is happiness?

 One of the most common misconceptions about recovery is that, in order to qualify, you simply must put down drugs and alcohol.
 Nothing could be further from the truth.
 Abstinence from drugs and alcohol is sobriety.
 Recovery, on the other hand, means recovering who you are.

 The simple answer to the question of, “what’s next?” is that one must maintain a program of action on his or her recovery pathway of choice.
+Drug rehab in New Hampshire may be just part of the solution.
 But this answer fails to do justice to the true definition of recovery.
 It neglects the part of the process where we “recover” the true essence of who we are.
 It neglects to address those aforementioned questions that unite us as human beings: Who am I?
 What gives life meaning?
 What am I here to do?

 The founding partners of the Process Recovery Center are passionate about highlighting this forgotten – and essential – part of the recovery journey.
 Founding member, Justin Etling, together with Executive Director, Nicole White, focus a weekly radio show – broadcast on WSMN 1590 Nashua – on the importance of these questions.